husseinahmad7/IR-local-search-engine/README.md

 The search engine will also include several utility functions, such as highlight_terms and extract_relevant_paragraphs.
 The highlight_terms function will highlight the search terms in the document content, while the extract_relevant_paragraphs function will extract the paragraphs that contain the search terms.

+~ NOTE: this demo is based on my documents.
 [DEMO](https://irlsengine.pythonanywhere.com/)